Golf in Hawaii

 Discover a variety of unique course layouts on Hawaii's six geographically distinct islands—from greens lined with volcanic rough to stunning seaside water hazards.
 And with more than 70 amazing golf courses to choose from, it won't be difficult to find the perfect course for you.

 Oahu is home to over 40 golf courses—including five private clubs and nine military courses.
 In fact, there are 29 courses easily accessible to visitors at 25 different venues.
-These range from the very first golf course built in the islands (in 1898)—the Moanalua Golf Club’s nine-hole hill-and-dale affair, which operates on a semi-private basis—to golf resorts that play host to the PGA.
-Oahu also presents a wonderful array of independently operated daily fee tracks that range from par-3 courses to two of the world’s most challenging layouts.
+These range from the very first golf course built in the islands (in 1898)—the Moanalua Golf Club's nine-hole hill-and-dale affair, which operates on a semi-private basis—to golf resorts that plays host to the PGA.
+Oahu also presents a wonderful array of independently operated daily fee tracks that range from par-3 courses to two of the world's most challenging layouts.

 Kauai offers nine courses at seven golf venues ranging from Kukuiolono's charming 9-hole layout with spectacular views of Niihau to resort courses that have once hosted LPGA events and the PGA of America's Grand Slam of Golf.
 Three major resorts dominate the Kauai golfscape: Princeville on the spectacular North Shore, which offers 45 holes at two locations (Prince & Makai), Kauai Lagoons' 36 holes (Kiele & Mokihana) nestled near the Lihue airport, and the 18-hole Poipu Bay Golf Course along Kauai's southern coastline.
 Independent daily fee courses are found in Poipu at Kiahuna Golf Course and in Lihue at the Puakea Golf Course.

 Lanai features The Experience at Koele, an 18-hole championship course designed by legends Greg Norman and Ted Robinson.
-The signature 17th hole drops magnificently into a valley more than 60 metres below the tee-box.
+The signature 17th hole magnificently drops into a valley more than 60 metres below the tee-box.
 Along the southern coast, Jack Nicklaus created one of his most famous masterpieces, The Challenge at Manele.
 Set along sea cliffs, this target-style course offers unsurpassed views of the Pacific Ocean.
 Both courses consistently rank among the best in the world by travel publications and guides.